Saturday, April 27, 2024

 Perhaps part of managing is accepting that for some of us, this is as good as it gets, and having this option in hand is a lot better than not having any alternatives and merely feeling lost.

-Another possibility towards gaining a sense of lasting peace is to experience a sense of universal connectedness, which brings about the feeling of existing beyond one’s present form.
+Another possibility towards gaining a sense of lasting peace is to experience universal connectedness, which brings about the feeling of existence beyond one’s present form.
 This connectedness removes mortality from the equation.
 Left alone, life has no adversary to contend with.
 There have been moments of such connectedness, however, they are fleeting.

 Perhaps one day, the essence of such ephemeral moments will be captured and preserved in a glass vial, to be worn around the neck and become my companion for life.